abraunegg/onedrive/docs/USAGE.md

       Forget the last saved state, perform a full sync --single-directory ARG
       Specify a single local directory within the OneDrive root to sync.
-  --skip-dot-files
+  --skip-dir
+      Skip any directories that match this pattern from syncing --skip-dot-files
       Skip dot files and folders from syncing --skip-file ARG
-      Skip any files that match this pattern from syncing --skip-symlinks
+      Skip any files that match this pattern from syncing --skip-size
+      Skip new files larger than this size (in MB) --skip-symlinks
       Skip syncing of symlinks
   --source-directory ARG
       Source directory to rename or move on OneDrive - no sync will be performed.
   --sync-root-files
       Sync all files in sync_dir root when using sync_list.
   --syncdir ARG
       Specify the local directory used for synchronization to OneDrive --synchronize
       Perform a synchronization
   --upload-only
-      Only upload to OneDrive, do not sync changes from OneDrive locally --verbose -v+
+      Only upload to OneDrive, do not sync changes from OneDrive locally --user-agent ARG
+      Specify a User Agent string to the http client --verbose -v+
       Print more details, useful for debugging (repeat for extra debugging) --version